Our Staff

 MB ChB MRCGP(2019)

-Usual working days: Tuesday am, Wednesday am and all day Thursday and Friday
+Usual working days: Monday am, Wednesday am and all day Thursday and Friday

 DR ELAINE GUIREY